Mohd-Haseeb/Angular-Hotel_Inventory/README.md

     - To use local storage service as value provider inside angular
     - NOTE : Any JS API can be used in this way

+# ANGULAR HTTP AND OBSERVABLES
+- HttpClient is a service provided by Angular to interact with APIs
+- HttpClient internaly uses RxJs
+- Here, we have to first import HttpClientModule and then later inject HttpClient Service
+- HttpClient module must be registered at root level

+- Internally, Angular uses RxJs library for handling http requests
+    - __RxJs__ takes whatever data it gets as a stream of data.
+    - In RxJs, to get the data.
+Someone has to publish the data(API).
+As a developer we have to __Subscribe__ to get the data
+    - RxJs works on the __PUSH__ architecture